ascalco/aswebsite/content/projects/case_study_SUS.md

 Although some spredsheet templates are available for the score of the SUS, an automated programme for data reporting is today missing.
 Given it is often use, automate the analysis could save much time.

 In this work, I designed and developed a data reporting programme for the SUS thinking, mainly to easy my work.
-A working prototype is available here: [HTTP](https://ascalco.shinyapps.io/SUS-Data-Reporting/?_ga=2.231126495.1390696468.1598727132-674067509.1598615054).
+A working prototype is available here: [working prototype is available](https://ascalco.shinyapps.io/SUS-Data-Reporting/?_ga=2.231126495.1390696468.1598727132-674067509.1598615054).
 Try it with a [sample file](projects/case_study_SUS_files/Template-SUS_analysis_questions.xlsx) or upload your data [2].

 ### The challenge: Automate now, save time later